rust-stuco/lectures/week5/ownership_p2.md

 Our vector is **dynamically-sized**, **long-lived** data.

 * Dynamically-sized ⇒ resized regularly
-    * But stack is contiguous
+    * But stack is contiguous, difficult to accomodate resizing
 * Long-lived ⇒ persists across function calls
     * Lots of copying on stack